-Today is our last day for of the Guest blogtour.
+Today is our last day for the Guest Blog Tour.
 We hope you enjoyed it as much as we did.
-Our last contribution for this Guest blogtour is How to alter a pattern by Deka Wear.
-Mirjam shows you how she alters our very popular Omni Tempore pattern in to a tank top.
+Our last contribution for this Guest blog tour is How to alter a pattern by Deka Wear.
+Mirjam shows you how she alters our very popular Omni Tempore pattern into a tank top.

-Would you like to see all Guestposts one more time, scroll down for the links.
-Plus, enter the Giveaway…..
+Would you like to see all the Guest posts one more time?
+Scroll down for the links.
+Plus, enter the Giveaway.

 Hi, I’m Mirjam from DeKaWear.
-I learned how to sew when I was a kid, but didn’t do much with it until I had my own kids.
-About six years ago, when my grandmother died and I inherited her sewing machine, I picked up sewing again.
-I did not get serious untill about tree years ago, when I started my blog and bought my own sewing machine.
-I have tree children: two daughters, one is almost 7 years old, the youngest is 15 months old.
+I learned how to sew when I was a kid but didn’t do much with it until I had my own kids.
+About six years ago, when my grandmother died I inherited her sewing machine.
+I decided to pick up sewing again.
+I did not get serious until about three years ago when I started my blog and bought my own sewing machine.
+I have three children: two daughters, one is almost 7 years old, the youngest is 15 months old.
 And a son who is 4 years old.

-Last summer I needed to sew a tank top for my eldest daughter, but I didn’t have a pattern for a tank top.
+Last summer, I needed to sew a tank top for my eldest daughter, but I didn’t have a pattern.
 I decided to alter a sweater pattern into a tank top pattern.
 With summer coming up (I hope…), this trick might come in handy again.

 Some things you need to consider before altering this pattern: